shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 You don't have to follow a template of doing X research projects, having Y publications, and collecting Z letters from the best profs out there for you to have a great grad school application.
 Rather, it is _infinitely_ more important in my opinion to develop a concrete sense for what it takes to do research.
 In that process, you'll hopefully find a domain which excites you, and which you would want to explore further in a grad school or a research-oriented job.
-Once you get to this stage of self-awareness, you will find youself organically having all the ingridients necessary for a successful grad school application.**
+Once you get to this stage of self-awareness, you will find youself organically having all the ingredients necessary for a successful grad school application.**

 I cover the following topics.
 - [Is research for me?](#researchforme)